Tilia: Phytochemicals

 The dried flowers are mildly sweet and sticky, and the fruit is somewhat sweet and mucilaginous.
 Linden flower tea has a pleasing taste, due to the aromatic volatile oil found in the flowers.
 Phytochemicals in the Tilia flowers include flavonoids and tannins with astringent properties.

 The nectar contains a major secondary metabolite with the trivial name tiliaside (1-[4-(1-hydroxy-1-methylethyl)-1,3-cyclohexadiene-1-carboxylate]-6-O-β-D-glucopyranosyl-β-D-glucopyranose), which is transformed in the gut of bumblebees to the aglycone (i.e., the gentiobiose group is cleaved), which is bioactive against a common and debilitating gut parasite of bumblebees, Crithidia bombi.
 This naturally occurring compound may support bees to manage the burden of disease - one of the major contributors to pollinator decline.

 Other uses

 A beverage made from dried linden leaves and flowers is brewed and consumed as a folk medicine and relaxant in many Eastern European countries.
-Usually, the double-flowered species are used to make perfumes.
+The double-flowered species are used to make perfumes.
 The leaf buds and young leaves are also edible raw.

 Tilia species are used as food plants by the larvae of some Lepidoptera; see List of Lepidoptera that feed on Tilia.

+Linden trees are often planted as ornamentals, and are noted for their distinctive fragrance.